rousan/linkedin-auto-connect/README.md

 # LinkedIn Auto Connect Tool

 Sometimes you want more `LinkedIn` connections, specially `500+`.
 This tool is very helpful to boost up your connections.
-Just run it from your favorite console or command promt and keep it running until you make enough connection requests.
+Just run it from your favourite terminal or command promt and keep it running until you make enough connection requests.

 > An automation tool to automate the connection requests in LinkedIn.